hminnnn/hminnnn.github.io/_posts/xx2019-08-25-Deploying MEAN Stack App on Google App Engine .md

 ---

-Oh I was getting 404 when I refresh my page.
+I was getting 404 when I refresh my page.
 Everything works fine on first load until I refreshed the page.
 Googled and it seems like I have to make some server side configurations...?
 I decided to cheat and remove my routes since all I had was one page.
 Will probably have to get this fixed if I ever have multiple pages.

 ---